vmware-archive/node-examples/nextjs-page-counter/README.md

      $ cf delete nextjs-page-counter -r -f
     ```

-1. If the Cloud Cache service instance is no longer needed,
+1. If the Cloud Cache service instance is no longer needed, first delete
-    delete it,
-    replacing `INSTANCE-NAME` with your service instance's name:
+   its service key, then delete the service itself:

     ```
+    $ cf delete-service-key PCC-TLS PCC-TLS-service-key

+    Really delete the service key PCC-TLS-service-key?> y Deleting key PCC-TLS-service-key for service instance PCC-TLS as admin...
+    OK
-    $ cf delete-service INSTANCE-NAME
+    $ cf delete-service PCC-TLS

+    Really delete the service PCC-TLS?> y
+    Deleting service PCC-TLS in org test_org / space test_space as admin...
+    OK

+    Delete in progress.
+Use 'cf services' or 'cf service PCC-TLS' to check operation status.
     ```